kymb0/kymb0.github.io/_posts/2025-12-21-LLM_Security_Part_1.md

 2. System prompt + user message get concatenated into token stream
 3. Model receives everything up to where the assistant response should start
 4. Model predicts: "What single token is most likely to come next?"
-5. Answer: `"The"` (high probability given the context—responses to questions like this often start with "The", "There", "They", etc)
+5. Answer: `"The"` (high probability given the context-responses to questions like this often start with "The", "There", "They", etc)
 6. That token gets appended, model asks again: "What comes after `The`?"
 7. Answer: `"re"` → append → repeat
 8. Eventually: `"There are approximately 7,500 species of apples."` + stop token)